seananderson/citations-talk/README.md

 ##	Which one?

-Common and good citation managers are Zotero, Mendeley, Papers, and Bibdesk.
-There's also Endnote if you absolutely have to, or if you're already familiar with it.
+Common and good citation managers are [Zotero](https://www.zotero.org/), [Mendeley](http://www.mendeley.com/), [Papers](http://www.papersapp.com/), and [BibDesk](http://bibdesk.sourceforge.net/).
+There's also [Endnote](http://endnote.com/) if you absolutely have to, or if you're already familiar with it.

 Do I need MS Word compatibility?
-If yes, that rules out Bibdesk.
+If yes, that rules out BibDesk.

 Do I mind fiddly recompiling when I edit citations?
 If yes, that rules out Papers.